KenG98/kgarber-onepage/readme.md

 Ctrl-d to quit bash.
 The docker container will be deleted.

-Hosted by github pages, so push to master to publish changes.
+Hosted by github pages.
+Push to master to publish changes.